 You can also check out a selection of bookmobiles on our Pinterest Board:

-The NC County of the Week for March 9-March 15 is Pitt!
+The NC County of the Week for April 13-19 is Transylvania!

-Each week, we highlight information and resources that relate to a particular county in North Carolina.
-To follow along, on our participating Facebook and Twitter accounts, simply look for the hash tag #nccotw.
-You will also find pins related to that county on the Government & Heritage Library’s Pinterest account!
+Each week, we highlight information and resources for one county in North Carolina.
+Follow us on Facebook and Twitter by searching the hash tag #nccotw.
+And visit the Government & Heritage Library’s Pinterest page!

-Follow us this week for great information about the people, history, geography, and culture of Pitt County.
+Follow us this week for great information about the people, history, geography, and culture of Transylvania County.

 This publication can be downloaded, printed, saved, and viewed by clicking here.